-There is an EV chip named BX6XV003 which can be selected by the configuration options to emulate the BX66R003 or BX68R003 device.
+There is an EV chip named BX66V004 which is used to emulate the real MCU device named BX66R004.
 The EV chip device also provides an "On-Chip Debug" function to debug the real MCU device during the development process.
 The EV chip and the real MCU device are almost functionally compatible except for "On-Chip Debug" function.
 Users can use the EV chip device to emulate the real chip device behavior by connecting the OCDSDA and OCDSCK pins to the ICE development tools.
 The OCDSDA pin is the OCDS Data/Address input/output pin while the OCDSCK pin is the OCDS clock input pin.
 When users use the EV chip for debugging, other functions which are shared with the OCDSDA and OCDSCK pins in the device will have no effect in the EV chip.